narious/hipe-master/server/README.txt

 DEPENDENCIES:

 You will need to have installed the development files for Qt and Qt-webkit.
-Building Hipe has been tested with Qt versions 4 and 5.
+Building Hipe has been tested with Qt versions 4 and 5 on AMD64 systems, and with Qt version 4 on Raspberry Pi.
 Qt must be built with STL support included.

 BUILD INSTRUCTIONS: